levoxtrip/TKB/docs/topics/Shader/FRAGMENT/03_AlgorithmicDrawing.md

 }
 ```

-To be able to calculate how far the currently calculted pixel is away from the circle center we first have to subtract the center position from the current pixel position.
+To be able to calculate how far the currently calculated pixel is away from the circle center we first have to subtract the center position from the current pixel position.
 This gives us the relative distance from the current pixel to the center.

 ![Subtracting Pixelpos minus center](../img/SubtractingPixelCenter.png)